The Invisible Highways Over the Ocean

 Regional Variations

-Patterns differ by region—Middle Eastern carriers see Hajj-related traffic spikes, Asian markets peak around Lunar New Year, and southern hemisphere destinations peak during northern winter.
+Patterns differ hugely by geography.
+Middle Eastern carriers see massive traffic spikes around Hajj.
+Asian markets peak around Lunar New Year.
+Southern Hemisphere destinations hit their stride during northern winter.
+The global traffic calendar is anything but uniform.

 Airport Traffic Flow